PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 The `popup_scrolled` will auto-fit the window size to the size of the text.
 Specify `None` in the height field of a `size` parameter to get auto-sized height.

-This call will create a scrolled box 80 characters wide and a height dependent upon the number of lines of text.
+This call will create a scrolled box that is 80 characters wide and a height dependent upon the number of lines of text.

 `sg.popup_scrolled(my_text, size=(80, None))`

 Note that the default max number of lines before scrolling happens is set to 50.
 At 50 lines the scrolling will begin.

-If `non_blocking` parameter is set, then  the call will not blocking waiting for the user to close the window.
+If `non_blocking` parameter is set, then the call will not be blocking waiting for the user to close the window.
 Execution will immediately return to the user.
 Handy when you want to dump out debug info without disrupting the program flow.

 ### Non-Blocking Popups - popup_no_wait and the non_blocking parameter